merlinfuchs/embed-generator/README.md

         max_actions_per_component: 5
         advanced_action_types: true
         ai_assistant: true
+        is_premium: true # This is used for handing out cosmetics like a role on the support server
+        custom_bot: true
+        max_custom_commands: 5
 ```

 You can also set the config values using environment variables.
 For example `EMBEDG_DISCORD__TOKEN` will set the discord